wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_personalized_content.rst

 * You need someone tech savvy to change the back-end implementation.

-To create personalised stream field blocks, first select the page you wan't to create the content for.
-Note that the personalisable streamfield blocks must be activated on the page by your developer.
+To create personalised StreamField blocks, first select the page you wan't to create the content for.
+Note that the personalisable StreamField blocks must be activated on the page by your developer.

-Scroll down to the block containing the stream field and add a personalisable block.
-The first input field in the block is a dropdown allowing you to select the segment this streamfield block is ment for.
+Scroll down to the block containing the StreamField and add a personalisable block.
+The first input field in the block is a dropdown allowing you to select the segment this StreamField block is ment for.

 .. figure:: ../_static/images/single_streamfield.png
-   :alt: Create a new streamfield block and select the segment.
+   :alt: Create a new StreamField block and select the segment.

 If you want, you can even add multiple blocks and change the segment to show different content between segments!